Nurse Practitioner Programs Academics & Curriculum

 Refer to this NP Curriculum Overview for the curriculum overview prior to January 2025.

-Program Goals
+Program goals

 The Nurse Practitioner programs at the University of Rochester School of Nursing prepare providers:

-• who base clinical care, decision making, and clinical services on scientific evidence which is grounded in careful analysis of the unique needs of the individual, group, or population.
+• Who base clinical care, decision making, and clinical services on scientific evidence which is grounded in careful analysis of the unique needs of the individual, group, or population.

-• who are actively engaged in scholarship through the clinical application of existing knowledge and the generation and dissemination of new clinical knowledge.
+• Who are actively engaged in scholarship through the clinical application of existing knowledge and the generation and dissemination of new clinical knowledge.

-• who maintain competence in their specialty through formal and informal educational opportunities, specialty certification, and who promote the ongoing education of others.
+• Who maintain competence in their specialty through formal and informal educational opportunities, specialty certification, and who promote the ongoing education of others.

 Upon graduation from the Nurse Practitioner programs, students will be able to:

-• create comprehensive population-specific, patient-centered plans of care to improve health outcomes.
+• Create comprehensive population-specific, patient-centered plans of care to improve health outcomes.

-• implement the principles of quality and patient safety using emerging scientific evidence for continuous
+• Implement the principles of quality and patient safety using emerging scientific evidence for continuous improvement of person-centered care.

-• synthesize established and evolving scientific knowledge from diverse sources and disciplines to contribute to
+• Synthesize established and evolving scientific knowledge from diverse sources and disciplines to contribute to

 the generation, translation, and dissemination of clinical scholarship.

-• design plans of care that integrate determinants of health, health promotion, disease prevention, and health
+• Design plans of care that integrate determinants of health, health promotion, disease prevention, and health

 restoration for diverse populations through collaborative partnerships that produce equitable health outcomes.

-• collaborate with interprofessional teams, patients, families, and communities using effective interpersonal and communication skills to optimize safe and effective patient care.
+• Collaborate with interprofessional teams, patients, families, and communities using effective interpersonal and communication skills to optimize safe and effective patient care.

-• demonstrate a commitment to carrying out professional responsibilities and adherence to ethical principles.
+• Demonstrate a commitment to carrying out professional responsibilities and adherence to ethical principles.

-• synthesize principles of organizational leadership and systems-based thinking to effectively participate in
+• Synthesize principles of organizational leadership and systems-based thinking to effectively participate in

 transforming healthcare delivery systems to improve equitable health outcomes.

-• appraise data, information technology, communication networks, and patient care technology to monitor
+• Appraise data, information technology, communication networks, and patient care technology to monitor

 outcomes of care, care systems, and practice improvement to drive healthcare decisions that improve quality and efficiency in care delivery.

-• promote racial and social justice and health equity across diverse healthcare settings.
+• Promote racial and social justice and health equity across diverse healthcare settings.

 Frequently asked questions